+We can all agree 2020 has been a turbulent year.
+In this article, we will discover the impact of COVID-19 on the UK manufacturing industry.
 We've analysed some of our data collected to understand the effects of the COVID-19 pandemic on the manufacturing industry here in the UK.
 Whilst our findings may not be indicative of the entire UK industry, Get It Made's presence as one of the UK's leading Manufacturing as a Service (MaaS) providers should provide some indication of the trends and impacts felt by the manufacturing industry in the UK more widely.

 What has been the impact of COVID-19 on the Manufacturing Sector in the UK?